 Learn more: JDaniel4’s Mom

-Read the story to your students and then let them use a sensory bin filled with eggs and felt characters and numbers.
+Read the familiar story to your students.
+Then let them play with a sensory bin filled with eggs and felt characters and numbers.

 Learn more: My Storytime Corner